joke2k/faker/docs/coding_style.rst

 Name Lists
 ----------

 When you have long lists of names, please order them alphabetically.
+Keep the lines length as close as possible to 80 characters, without exceeding the limit.

 .. _`pep 8`: http://legacy.python.org/dev/peps/pep-0008/